 Because Mitchell has a lot of general utility in several areas, he’s fairly flexible when it comes to fits.
 Any team that might need more depth or rotational competence is a good spot for the Louisiana-Lafayette running back.

-Mitchell wouldn’t be a receiving back, but he can easily serve as a change-of-pace back with the ability to take the brunt of the carries on short notice.
+Mitchell wouldn’t be a receiving back right away, but he can easily serve as a change-of-pace back with the ability to take the brunt of the carries on short notice.
 His work ethic is exceptional, according to the word of his head coach.
 Thus, he should be ready for any opportunity that comes his way.

 Places where Elijah Mitchell could thrive

-Teams like the Bears, Texans, and Titans could be good matches, but in truth, many teams could take a flyer on Mitchell late on Day 3.
-His odds of being drafted appear to be over 50-50, but there is a chance he slips through the cracks and enters the UDFA pool.
-From there, he should be able to stick through camp with a team.
+Teams like the Bears, Texans, and Titans could be good matches, but in truth, many teams could take a flyer on Mitchell on Day 3.
+He wasn’t a lock to be drafted before the offseason, but with a strong Senior Bowl showing and an excellent pro day, he’s essentially locked himself into the selection pool.